thevuong/next15-filterlist/STEPS.md

 ## Open CWV plugin: the state of our scores

-- We already had these FCP and LCP from the prevoius steps.
+- We already saw these FCP and LCP from the previous steps: the FCP is the LCP and they are both shown right away.
-- FCP is way better since we are seeing content right away after 0.5s.
-- LCP is our project details and its very fast, 0.5s.
 - CLS: Managed 0-0.1 since my skeletons are good, but not perfect and will often be hard to obtain with dynamically sized content.
 - INP: very good since minimal JS and no long tasks, responsive page, no uncanny valley since default elements.
 Same as before pretty much.

-## Improve FCP with Partial Pre-rendering
+## Improve Speed Index and UX with Partial Pre-rendering

 - We can still improve.
 Actually, we are dynamically fetching this project details data on every page load even though it very rarely changes.
 - This could be static data that we can revalidate on a time based interval using X (unstable_cache), Y (fetch options) or Z (ISR).
 Wasting resources and time.
 Static is the fastest.